 Emirates Business Lounge in Dubai

-As I’d flown through from Athens on Emirates short haul (more on that in a future post) my first real experience of Emirates in Dubai was the Business Class lounge.
+As I’d flown through from Athens on Emirates short haul (and unfortunately I didn’t have time to stay in Dubai) my first real experience of Emirates in Dubai was the Business Class lounge.
 Dubai airport is very big, but well sign posted so the lounge is very easily found.
 When I arrive it is undergoing refurbishment – and to my horror the Spa is closed.